Gainesville Bus Accident Lawyer

 Can I Recover Damages If I’m Being Blamed for a Bus Accident in Florida?

-Florida is a pure comparative fault state.
-Victims can recover damages even if they share blame for an accident.
+Florida is a modified comparative fault state with a 51% bar to recovery.
+Victims can recover damages even if they share blame for an accident, but only up to a point.
 If the insurance company can prove you were partly responsible, you’ll be assigned a percentage of fault.
 Your compensation will be reduced by that percentage.
+And if you are assigned 51% or more of the blame, you cannot recover compensation.

 We’ll Fight To Recover Compensation for All of Your Bus Accident Injuries